iconify/website/docs/icon-components/index.md

 These components behave differently than web component:

 - To avoid SSR errors, icons are rendered only after component is mounted.
-Otherwise it breaks hydration.
+Otherwise, it breaks hydration.
 - Icons can be rendered without `[prop]width` and `[prop]height` attributes, making it easy to style in CSS.